Elderly to receive £2m-worth of funding

 In light of this new funding scheme, there has been increased recognition of the work charities and the third sector carry out in order to support elderly and vulnerable residents in the country, as many already work with hospitals in order to make the transition as smooth as possible and less stressful for such residents.

-While this new funding will hopefully make the transition from hospital care to home life smoother, the installation of home aids and accessible walk in baths can work to prevent hospital visits in the first place and make elderly people more comfortable and independent.
+While this new funding will hopefully make the transition from hospital care to home life smoother, the installation of home aids and accessible walk in showers and baths can work to prevent hospital visits in the first place and make elderly people more comfortable and independent.

 Image Credit: Mikey (flickr.com)